TDStrasser/Kookaberry-Reference-Guide/docs/source/machine.Pin.rst

 input/output).
 Pin objects are commonly associated with a physical pin that can drive an output voltage and read input voltages.
 The pin class has methods to set the mode of the pin (IN, OUT, etc) and methods to get and set the digital logic level.
-For analog control of a pin, see the :class:`ADC` class.
+For analog control of a pin, see the :class:`ADC` and :class:`DAC` classes.

 A pin object is constructed by using an identifier which unambiguously specifies a certain I/O pin.
-The allowed forms of the identifier and the physical pin that the identifier maps to are port-specific.
+The allowed forms of the identifier and the physical pin that the identifier maps to are specific to the microcomputer model.
 Possibilities for the identifier are an integer, a string or a tuple with port and pin number.